l-mb/l-mb.github.io/content/2024-11-15-free-open-ethical.md

 # TL;DR

 Free, Libre, and Open Source freedoms, when treated as dogma, do harm.
-To truly serve our values, we must not only do more but differently.
+To truly serve our values, the "open" software community must not only do more but differently.

 # Introduction

-In 2012, I spend May Day (of all days) as a speaker and attendee at the Linux Foundation's Enterprise End User Summit in New York, hosted at the New York Stock Exchange.
+In 2012, I spent May Day (of all days) as a speaker and attendee at the Linux Foundation's Enterprise End User Summit in New York, hosted at the New York Stock Exchange.
 On my way to the venue, we had to pass through police cordons and, theoretically, protesters.
 Remember, the Occupy Wall